KunkelAlexander/kunkelalexander.github.io/_posts/2025-07-23-computers-learning-bomberman-tabular-q.md

 The key speed gain comes from the fact that we only need to compute the computationally expensive game state to integer state embedding **once**.
 These embeddings can then be reused across multiple hyperparameter runs.

+## Training hyperparameters

+Throughout training, I keep the hyperparameters fixed to the values given below:

+* **Discount factor (γ)**: 0.8
+* **Constant Learning rate (α)**: 1e-3
+* **Initial Q-values**: 0.0

+I did experiment with an adaptive learning rate $$\alpha = lr_0 / (1 + N_{visits}(state, action)).$$ This formulation decreases the learning rate as the agent gathers more experience with a specific `(state, action)` pair.
+Early in training, updates are larger and help the agent adapt quickly.
+Later, as visit counts increase, the learning rate decays, stabilizing the learned Q-values and reducing variance.
+This strategy can help avoid overfitting to noisy or rare transitions and provides **better convergence guarantees**.
+I performed a hyperparameter search using `optuna` and did not find that the adaptive learning rate improved performance for the agent presented here, but I might have made a mistake, so you should definitely try it out.
+You can also change the decay to a non-linear function or introduce a floor.

 ## Money, money, money

 We start training in a simplified environment without enemies or crates, a small $$9\times9$$ board and coins everywhere.

-### Hyperparameters

-* **Discount factor (γ)**: 0.8
-* **Learning rate (α)**: 1e-2
-* **Initial Q-values**: -1

 Since we’re using off-policy learning (based on demonstrator trajectories), the agent may not explore all available states.
 Initializing Q-values to a **high value** would encourage the agent to explore, but also risks overestimating actions not demonstrated.
-Instead, by initializing Q-values to a **negative number**, the agent is pessimistic by default, and learns to value good actions based on demonstrator input.
+Instead, I found that initialising the Q-values to zero or a negative value is better.
+My understanding is that a pessimistic agent better learns to value good actions based on demonstrator input.

-### Adaptive Learning Rate

-We further improve convergence using an adaptive learning rate $$\alpha = lr_0 / (1 + N_{visits}(state, action)).$$ This formulation decreases the learning rate as the agent gathers more experience with a specific `(state, action)` pair.
-Early in training, updates are larger and help the agent adapt quickly.
-Later, as visit counts increase, the learning rate decays, stabilizing the learned Q-values and reducing variance.
-This strategy helps avoid overfitting to noisy or rare transitions and provides **better convergence guarantees**.

-### Performance

 <figure>
   <img src="{{ site.baseurl }}/assets/img/bomberle-python/4_coin_grabber.gif"  width="100%" alt="">
   <figcaption>Figure 3: Tabular Q-agent successfully collecting coins.
 The agent comfortably navigates the map and reliably collects all coins.</figcaption>
 </figure>

 The agent reliably collects all coins.
-However, its path is not fully optimized: it always moves toward one of the nearest coins but doesn't plan multi-step routes that could reduce total steps.
+However, its path is not fully optimised: it always moves toward one of the nearest coins but doesn't plan multi-step routes that could reduce total steps.
 This is due to the BFS algorithm, which only targets the next closest coin and ignores multi-coin path efficiency.

-Additionally, the agent’s behavior reflects a **design choice**: the pathfinding algorithm always prefers the closest object of interest following the fixed order: **Up → Right → Down → Left**.
+Additionally, the agent’s behavior reflects a **design choice**: the pathfinding algorithm always prefers the closest object of interest following a fixed order of directions.

 ## Loot Crate